Reporting

 docker-compose up -d GitHub →

-CVSS Calculator
+CVSS Calculators

-Calculate and document vulnerability severity scores.
+Calculate and document vulnerability severity scores (v3.1 & v4.0).

-# Web-based calculator FIRST.org →
+# Web-based calculators FIRST.org v4.0 → FIRST.org v3.1 →

 Report Structure